 Koroit is the second largest town in the Moyne Shire.
-It is a desirable residential location due to its housing affordability and convenient location between Warrnambool and Port Fairy.
+It is a desirable residential location due to its housing affordability, rural lifestyle, rich local heritage and convenient location between Warrnambool and Port Fairy.

 The town is nestled on the northern slopes of Tower Hill (an inactive volcano) which is an important landscape asset to Koroit.
-Tower Hill attracts many tourists throughout the year who come to see the remarkable volcanic form.
+Tower Hill attracts many tourists throughout the year who come to see the remarkable volcanic form and Koroit's other renowned heritage attractions.